awesome-global-contributions/action-yq/README.md

 # action-yq

-This Github action provides a docker environment with yq, vim and python installed.
+This Github action provides a docker environment with yq, python and a few utilities installed.

 ## Usage